 We are incredibly passionate about equipping children with the skills and knowledge to develop positive mental health and wellbeing.
-We have achieved the '5 Ways to Wellbeing' Award, work with the Mental Health and Resilience (MHARS) Framework and are Bronze Stonewall Champions.
+We have achieved the '5 Ways to Wellbeing' Award and work with the Mental Health and Resilience (MHARS) Framework.
+We promote positive mental health and emotional wellbeing by using The Thrive Approach.
 We actively encourage mindfulness, a Growth Mindset and physical engagement to help our children be ready to learn.